julianurgaregui/julianurgaregui/README.md

 **_Welcome internet natives_**
 # Hi, Im Julian Urgaregui 👋🏽
 *If you were looking for an UX designer you have entered the right profile.
-In this document you will tell you why this statement*
+In this document you will tell you why this statement*.

 ## About me
 - 🤵🏽 I'm 26 years old and I live in 🇦🇷